PuzLM: Solving Jigsaw Puzzles with Sequence-to-Sequence Language Models: Sequence Analysis

-Our analysis reveals both distinct nuances and important structural similarities between puzzle and text tokens, further motivating our language-based approach.
-Additionally, we have found the deviations in Zipf's and Heaps' distributions echo recent findings regarding image tokens~\cite{chan2024analyzing}.
+Our analysis reveals both distinct nuances and important structural similarities between puzzle and text tokens, further motivating our language-inspired approach.
+Interestingly, we have found that the deviations in Zipf's and Heaps' distributions reproduce recent findings regarding image token statistics~\cite{chan2024analyzing}.